Endermined/VaspMine/README.md

 # VaspMine
-An updated version of the mine reset plugin
+An updated/maintained version of the mine reset plugin, VaspMine

+This is forked from https://github.com/Krash0/VaspMine